exercism/v3/languages/csharp/exercises/concept/equality/.docs/after.md

     private readonly int width = 200, height = 20;
     public override bool Equals(object other)
     {
-        // ... null checks and performance optimisations return width == (other as StatusBar).width && height == (other as StatusBar).height;
+        // ... null and type checks and performance optimisations return width == (other as StatusBar).width && height == (other as StatusBar).height;
     }
 }